The AMS Summer Policy Colloquium:

 Download the 2022 in-person agenda here.

 Please note participants are expected to attend all in-person sessions.
-Participants use breaks and meals to work on group exercises and for network.
+Participants use breaks and meals to work on group exercises and for networking.
 The Colloquium is an intensive experience.
 Multi-tasking during the sessions is highly discouraged and will lessen the impact of the course.